Variational Quantum Generative Modeling by Sampling Expectation Values of Tunable Observables: Supplementary Note 4 -- Numerical Experiment Setup

-For training, the critic network architecture is taken from Ref \cite{gulrajani_improved_2017} (Section 3), which consists of three hidden dense layers with $512$ neurons and RELU activation function between layers.
-We tested that it outperforms smaller architectures but did not try bigger architectures.
-For initialization, the quantum circuit parameters are drawn from the uniform distribution on $[-\pi, \pi)$, and the observable and critic parameters are set according to the Kaiming Initialisation \cite{he_delving_2015}.
-In all experiments, we consider $N_{\vec{w}}=N_{\vec{\alpha}}=5$.
-The other hyperparameters for the WGAN algorithm and the Adam optimizer are searched based on a randomized grid search, with results summarized in Table \ref{table:hyperparameters}.
-For a fair comparison, we let all runs in each experiment (across all three WGAN variants and measurement schemes for Section \ref{subsec: comparing training experiment}, or across three models and circuit depths in \ref{subsec: fix observable training}) share the same hyperparameters.
-We perform $50k$ iterations for training and use $2048$ samples (maximum allowed by FAISS \cite{douze_faiss_2024}) from the generator distribution and the target distribution for evaluation every $200$ iterations.
+In all numerical experiments, the models are initialized as follows before training: The quantum circuit parameters are drawn from the uniform distribution on $[-\pi, \pi)$, and the observable and critic parameters are set according to the Kaiming Initialisation \cite{he_delving_2015}.
+We always use the hyperparmeters $N_{\vec{w}}=N_{\vec{\alpha}}=5$ for training.
+The other hyperparameters for training are searched based on a randomized grid search, with results summarized in Table \ref{table:hyperparameters}.
+For a fair comparison, we use exactly the same hyperparameter setting for all experiment cases, i.e., across all three training algorithms, measurement schemes, and all model configurations for the same training algorithm and measurement scheme.
+We evaluate the model performance (KL divergence) using $2048$ generated samples (maximum allowed by FAISS \cite{douze_faiss_2024}) and $2048$ training data.